Improvements and setbacks: The inquiry into migration rules for doctoral students and undergraduates

 • Review the regulations for residence permits for studies and reduce the risk of residence permits being abused.

-Proposals to improve and facilitate foreign doctoral students and researchers
+Suggestions to improve and facilitate for foreign doctoral students and researchers

-The investigation's proposal for doctoral students and researchers focuses on improving the possibility of obtaining a permanent residence permit.
-It is important both for Sweden's skills supply in general, and especially for the individual who can then stay here and build a life in Sweden.
+The report's proposals for doctoral students and researchers focus on improving the possibility of obtaining a permanent residence permit.
+This is important both for Sweden's skills supply in general, and especially for the individual who can then remain here and build a life in Sweden.

 We are generally positive about the proposals in this section.
-It is good that the investigation has adopted our and the higher education sector's problem description!
+It is good that the inquiry has taken our and the higher education sector's problem description into account!

-• Another improvement is that doctoral students should be able to be granted a residence permit for research, which means, for example, better opportunities for mobility and better conditions for accompanying family members.
-This applies to those doctoral students who enter into a reception agreement with the research principal (e.g. the university).
-Today, doctoral students can only be granted a residence permit for studies, and it will still be possible to apply for this type of residence permit for those who do not have a reception agreement.
+• Another improvement is that doctoral students will be able to be granted a residence permit for research, which means, for example, better opportunities for mobility and better conditions for accompanying family members.
+This applies to doctoral students who enter into a reception agreement with the research principal (for example, the university).
+Today, doctoral students can only be granted a residence permit for studies, and it will continue to be possible to apply for this type of residence permit for those who do not have a reception agreement.

-• SFS is actually against a livelihood requirement (which means that you have to have a good livelihood – 80 percent of the current median wage – to get a work permit).
-On the other hand, it is good that scholarship funding is proposed to be seen as livelihood, which it does not do today.
+• SFS is actually against a means-tested requirement (which means that you must have a good means-tested income – 80 percent of the current median wage – to get a work permit).
+However, it is good that scholarship funding is proposed to be seen as means-tested income, which it is not currently.

-• It should also be easier to temporarily leave Sweden during the time the residence permit extension application is processed by the Swedish Migration Agency, by being able to apply for a so-called national visa.
-Today, you are not allowed to leave the country during the processing time, which means that doctoral students cannot, for example, participate in international conferences or go home to see their family, which has a negative effect on both career and personal life.
+• It will also be easier to temporarily leave Sweden while the application for an extension of residence permit is being processed by the Swedish Migration Board, by allowing you to apply for a so-called national visa.
+Today, you are not allowed to leave the country during the processing period, which means that doctoral students cannot, for example, participate in international conferences or go home to see their family, which has a negative effect on both their career and private life.

-The investigation therefore proposes several positive proposals, and we hope that the government will proceed with these.
+The inquiry therefore proposes several positive proposals, and we hope that the government will move forward with these.

 Proposals to reduce the risk of residence permits for studies being misused

-The investigation's proposal in this section aims to reduce the risk of residence permits for studies being misused.
+The inquiry's proposals in this section aim to reduce the risk of residence permits for studies being misused.

-It's basically good.
-Of course, students should not abuse the system by using their residence permit for studies as a way to come to Sweden to work instead.
-The vast majority of students, on the other hand, do the right thing for themselves.
-A review of The National Audit Office (which was published at the end of November, just a few weeks before this investigation) finds no support that there is widespread abuse of residence permits for studies.
-However, the committee's proposal will affect all students with residence permits for studies, despite the fact that the vast majority do not abuse their residence permits.
+This is fundamentally a good thing.
+Of course, students should not abuse the system by using their residence permit for studies as a way to come to Sweden and work instead.
+However, the vast majority of students do the right thing.
+A review of The National Audit Office (published at the end of November, just a few weeks before this investigation) finds no support for widespread abuse of residence permits for studies.
+However, the investigation's proposals will affect all students with residence permits for studies, even though the vast majority do not abuse their residence permits.

-Here it is important to point out that the proposals apply to students with a residence permit for studies.
-This means that doctoral students with such a residence permit are also covered, except in cases where an exception is proposed.
-(The investigation also proposes that doctoral students should be able to apply for a residence permit for research, which we go into in the section above.
-These doctoral students are not covered by the proposals here, provided both proposals are implemented.)
+It is important to point out here that the proposals apply to students with a residence permit for studies.
+This means that doctoral students with such a residence permit are also covered, except in cases where exceptions are proposed.
+(The investigation also proposes that doctoral students should be able to apply for a residence permit for research, which we discuss in the section above.
+These doctoral students are not covered by the proposals here, provided that both proposals are implemented.)

 So what is being proposed?
-We go through some of the proposals here.
+Here we will go through some of the proposals.

-• In part, it is suggested that the opportunity to work alongside studies should be limited to a maximum of 15 hours per week.
-For those who work more than that, the residence permit must be revoked or not extended.
-Here, certain exceptions are also proposed for work that includes education, administration, practice, research or artistic research and that is either carried out at the institution of higher education or is connected to the education that the foreigner pursues.
-This is, among other things, so that doctoral students (who have a residence permit for studies) can have institutional service, which often comprises 20 percent of the doctoral employment.
+• On the one hand, it is proposed that the possibility of working alongside studies should be limited to a maximum of 15 hours per week.
+For those who work more than that, the residence permit should be revoked or not extended.
+Here, certain exceptions are also proposed for work that includes education, administration, internships, research or artistic research and that is either carried out at the higher education institution or is related to the education that the foreigner is pursuing.
+This is, among other things, so that doctoral students (who have a residence permit for studies) can have departmental duties, which often comprises 20 percent of the doctoral student position.

-• It is also proposed to tighten requirements on acceptable progress in the studies, i.e. how many higher education credits the student must take each academic year (unless there are special reasons).
-Today, a student with a residence permit for studies must complete a quarter of the credits (15 credits) in their first year of study and around half in the second year (22,5 credits) and third year (30 credits).
-The investigation wants to change this to require that you have passed 62,5 percent in the first year of study (37,5 credits) and then 75 percent (45 credits).
-The same requirements apply to the study aid.
-How many points you get is the basis for examination of the extension of the residence permit.
+• It is also proposed to tighten requirements for acceptable progress in studies, that is, how many higher education credits the student must take each academic year (unless there are special reasons).
+Today, a student with a residence permit for studies must pass a quarter of the credits (15 credits) during their first academic year and around half in the second year (22,5 credits) and the third year (30 credits).
+The inquiry wants to change this to 62,5 percent in the first academic year (37,5 credits) and 75 percent (45 credits) thereafter.
+This is the same requirement that applies to the study grant.
+The number of credits taken is the basis for considering an extension of the residence permit.

-• Another proposal is to limit the possibility of changing from a residence permit for studies to work after entering Sweden.
-Today, you need to have completed studies that correspond to 30 higher education credits or completed one semester of postgraduate education.
-It is changed here to two semesters of study.
+• Another proposal is to limit the possibility of changing from a residence permit for studies to a work permit after entering Sweden.
+Currently, one needs to have completed studies equivalent to 30 higher education credits or completed one semester of postgraduate education..
+This changes to two semesters of study.

-• The investigation also proposes that accompanying family members of a person who has a residence permit for studies should no longer be exempt from the obligation to pay the registration fee or study fee.
+• The inquiry also proposes that accompanying family members of a person who has a residence permit for studies should no longer be exempt from the obligation to pay registration fees or tuition fees.

-All in all, the investigation presents several proposals which in various ways entail restrictions for persons with a residence permit for studies, and which SFS is therefore opposed to.
+Overall, the investigation presents several proposals that in various ways entail restrictions for people with residence permits for studies, and which SFS therefore opposes.

 Improvements and Setbacks: The Inquiry on Migration Rules for Doctoral Students and Students